Sell My CompanyResourcesM&A Advisor Fees: Retainers, Success Fees, and What Owners Should Expect

 M&A Advisor Fees: Retainers, Success Fees, and What Owners Should Expect

-M&A advisor fees are often misunderstood because they combine preparation work, market outreach, process management, negotiation, and closing support into one engagement.
+M&A advisor fees are often misunderstood because they combine preparation work, buyer outreach, process management, negotiation, and closing support into one engagement.
 The lowest quoted fee is not always the best economic choice if the advisor lacks buyer access, process discipline, or senior attention.
-Owners should understand how fees are structured, what is negotiable, and how incentives should align with the shareholder outcome.
+Owners should understand how fees are structured, what is negotiable, which definitions can change the economics, and how incentives should align with the shareholder outcome.

 Guide context